vikstrous/slogexamples/README.md

 # slogexamples

 `slogexamples` is a collection of examples showing how to extend slog.
-They are a follow up to https://medium.com/anchorage/three-logging-features-to-improve-your-slog-f72300a7fb66, showing some of the techniques mentioned briefly and some of the example logger features that can be implemented on top of slog.
-Three methods are mentioned in the article, but this repo covers a fourth one too.
+They are a follow up to [this blog post on the Anchorage Digital blog](https://medium.com/anchorage/three-logging-features-to-improve-your-slog-f72300a7fb66), showing some of the techniques for extending `slog` mentioned there.

 All of these examples stay as close as possible to the 0 allocations goal of slog.
 They also all have example usage code.

 ## Hooking into io.Writer

 [testoutputter](https://pkg.go.dev/github.com/vikstrous/slogexamples/testoutputter/) shows how to intercept the logger's calls to the underlying io.Writer and do something useful.
-It sends all logs to `t.Log()`, which allows tests to output correctly.
+It sends all logs to `t.Log()`, which allows ensures that test output is readable.

 One limitation of all attempts to do this with slog is that the correct call site can't be printed.
 See https://github.com/golang/go/issues/59928 for more details.